pantheon-systems/documentation/source/content/object-cache.md

    <Alert title="Note" type="info">

-   The above Redis cache configuration should be placed in `sites/default/settings.php` rather than `settings.pantheon.php` to avoid conflicts with future upstream updates.
+   The above Redis cache configuration should be placed in `sites/default/settings.php`, rather than `settings.pantheon.php`, to avoid conflicts with future upstream updates.

    </Alert>